 - Learn about clean rooms, lithography, deposition, etching, CMP, metrology, etc.

-- The program is designed for 2-year and/or 4-year college students or recent graduates from a technology program.
+- The program is designed for 2-year and/or 4-year college students or college graduates from an engineering or technology program

 - GPA of 3.0 or better.